DevExpress/devextreme-documentation/concepts/05 Widgets/List/25 Selection/01 User Interaction.md

-In the **List** widget, selection is disabled by default.
+In the **List** UI component, selection is disabled by default.
 To enable it, choose one of selection modes using the [selectionMode](/api-reference/10%20UI%20Widgets/dxList/1%20Configuration/selectionMode.md '/Documentation/ApiReference/UI_Widgets/dxList/Configuration/#selectionMode') option.

 ---
 ##### jQuery